List of people executed in Florida (pre-1972): Before 1822

-Hanging (1822–1923)
+1822–1845

 In 1822, the Legislative Council declared murder, rape, and arson to be capital crimes.
 During this period, executions were carried out by hanging locally in the county where the defendants were convicted.
 From 1847 to 1872, executions were required to be public, but were mostly moved to jail facilities afterwards.
 County sheriffs were also required to act as executioners.